microchip-pic-avr-examples/pic16f13145-cnano-manchester-encoder-mplab-mcc/README.md

 ## Demo

 In the demo, the data frames received via CDC UART are transmitted as a Manchester-encoded data stream on the RB7 pin.
-The data frames should always end with ```0x0A, 0x0D```.
+The data frames should always end with ```0x0A```, ```0x0D```.

-If the UART does not receive any character for 0.5s, the ```PIC16F13145 Manchester Encoder-Decoder\r\n``` message is transmitted via pin RB7 (Manchester-encoded).
-The encoder's output can be visualized using a logic analyzer.
+If the UART does not receive any character for 0.5s, the ```PIC16F13145 Manchester Encoder-Decoder\r\n``` message is transmitted via the RB7 pin (Manchester-encoded).
+The output of the encoder can be visualized using a logic analyzer.

 <br><img src="images/encoder_demo1.PNG" width="1000">
 <br><img src="images/encoder_demo2.PNG" width="1000">
 <br><img src="images/encoder_demo3.PNG" width="1000">

-To use the embedded decoder from the Logic software, the following analyzers settings must be done:
+To use the embedded decoder from the Logic software, the following analyzer settings must be done:

 <br><img src="images/encoder_logic_settings.PNG" width="400">